Bulk-generate & schedule posts in seconds with Smart Scheduling. Try now!

 2. Hootsuite

-Hootsuite, a widely used social media management tool, provides comprehensive analytics to monitor reach and impressions across major platforms like Facebook, Instagram, Twitter/X, LinkedIn, and TikTok.
-Its customizable dashboard aggregates these metrics for easy comparison, differentiating clearly between paid and organic performance.
+Hootsuite is a widely used social media management tool with analytics for reach and impressions across major platforms, including Facebook, Instagram, X, LinkedIn, and TikTok.
+Its dashboards centralize these metrics for quick comparison and differentiate clearly between paid and organic performance.

 Hootsuite analytics